parrt/cs652/projects/vtable.md

 `metadata` records information about a class definition, including its name, how many bytes are required to hold an instance of that class, and finally its vtable.

 Each instance of a class starts with a single pointer of overhead, a pointer to its class definition "object" called `class`.
 This memory template is described by `object`.
-All instances that have data fields will be bigger than `object` by using this `struct` allows us to access any objects class definition pointer.
-To make a method call, we need to access the receiver objects vtable.
+All instances that have data fields will be bigger than `object` but by using this `struct` we can access any object's class definition pointer.
+To make a method call, we need to access the receiver object's *vtable*.

 Finally, we have a function that allocates space for an instance of a class: `alloc`.
 It takes class definition metadata and returns an object of the appropriate size with its class definition pointer set.
 Constructor expressions such as `new Dog()` become calls to `alloc` with a typecast on the result so that it is appropriately typed for C code.